JimmieM/doro-fe/README.md

 - Google Maps.
 I went for a walk and imagined the UI, and Google Maps just seemed awesome for it.
 At least give the user an option!
   As soon as the general modelling etc is done, implementing Google Maps wasn't such a hassle.
 Made a very similar thing in 2019. https://www.jimmiem.se/portfolio.html.
   Also picking your position just seemed easier with Maps, as well as easier for the consumer.
 Type your coordinates manually?
 Who even does that nowadays.
 - Zustand.
-Don't get me started on Zustand.
 It's amazing.
-State-management just got easy.
-Tired of boilerplate and unnessecary code?
 Zustand is literally like a global state hook.
-Doesn't fit all uses-cases.
-But sure do have a spot for this.
-I like working with it and saw a great opportunity to contain state.
+Doesn't fit all uses-cases, but sure do have a spot for this.
+User position and traffic items are stored like this.
+Prevent prop-drilling when needing Position in different places for example.

 ### BE